MartinWitt/laughing-train/doc/QodanaBadSmells.md

 # Qodana Rules
+## Method-may-be-static
+Method can be static.
+This increases the performance of the application.

 ## Non-Protected-Constructor-in-Abstract-Class
 A non-protected constructor in an abstract class is not needed, because only subclasses can be instantiated